 - Fostering mathematical discourse.

 - Activities to increase mathematical discourse among students and increasing student outcomes.

 - Where’s the rigor: Research shows that increasing mathematical discourse strengthens conceptual understanding and increases outcomes.

-- Results: Developed into an ongoing workshop.
+- Results: Developed into an ongoing workshop for Math for America.
 Increased engagement and outcomes shown.